dspeyer/dspeyer.github.io/magic.md

 When a Blood Drinker deals damage with its bite attack, it may either heal that much damage to itself or restore that many points of spellpool.

+In addition to normal vulnerabilities, blood drinker bodies are also vulnerable to wood.
+They take no damage from contact, but double from wooden weapons.
+A critical piercing hit from a wooden weapon destroys them.

 ^1 Assuming possession of a body

 ## Abberations